FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 s.read("test.stp")
 ```

-To convert a STEP file to an IGS file   *
+To convert a STEP file to an IGS file:

 ```python